 The gift of one another: Groom, Bride, your marriage is a gift from God, a miracle.
 It is an opportunity to feel the joy of taking care of someone who takes care of you, to be challenged towards growth, yet gently nurtured, to love deeply and receive it in return.
 It is about trust, friendship, and having a faithful partner to share all life has to offer.
 It is a commitment to participate in a process of mutual evolution, understanding, and forgiveness.
 It is indeed a sacred union to be treated with reverence.

 Bride, Groom is a gift to you from God, but he is not a gift for you alone.
 It is God’s will that in your love, this man might find within himself a greater sense of who he is meant to be.
 You are asked to see the good in this man, to accept him for who he is and who he shall be.
 In this way, God’s purpose shall be accomplished in this relationship.
-May this man find the kingdom of heaven through the love you share.

 And so it is with you also Groom, that although Bride is God’s gift to you, she is not a gift intended for you alone.
 You are asked by God to so love this woman, that in your love she might find herself as God created her, so beautiful, strong, brave, and true, that the entire world might be blessed by the presence of a woman who shines so.
 May she relax in your arms as she has never relaxed before.
-May she know, from now on, that there is one on whose love she can depend forever.

 And now you stand before this loving community of family and friends, ready to acknowledge to God and to the world: this is my beloved, the one with whom I choose to create the rest of my life.